Udon Noodle Salad with Tofu and Peanut Sauce

-Serves: Serves 4 large and up to 12 small servings
+Serves: 4 large and up to 12 small servings

-As you read through the ingredients in this recipe, your color sense should light up!
-It’s simply beautiful, and one of my favorite dishes to prepare for a special group of friends.
+This dish is simply beautiful, and one of my favorites to prepare for a special group of friends.
 Although I have labeled this recipe a salad and the directions indicate to serve it chilled, these items can be combined to make a delicious stir-fry as well!

 - 4 ounces udon noodles Add to list

 - 1 large carrot, grated or cut into thin strips Add to list

 - 1/2 English cucumber, cut into thin strips Add to list

 - 1 small red bell pepper, cut into thin strips Add to list

 - 3 leaves winter greens such as chard or kale, thinly sliced Add to list